repaper/gratis/PlatformWithOS/README.md

 This is for connection to the Evaluation board.

-Pin Number   Description       Colour   Raspberry Pi           Beagle Bone Black
+Pin Number   Description       Colour   Raspberry Pi           BeagleBone Black
 ----------   ---------------   ------   ---------------------  -------------------
 1. Vcc 3V            Red      P1-01                  P9-03
 2.           *(LED1)*          White    -